atomone-hub/atomone/UPGRADING.md

 cosmovisor run start --x-crisis-skip-assert-invariants --home $DAEMON_HOME
 ```

-XXX NOTE: keep that sentence ??

-Skipping the invariant checks is strongly encouraged since it decreases the
+Skipping the invariant checks can be used to decreases the upgrade time
-upgrade time significantly and since there are some other improvements coming
-to the crisis module in the next release of the Cosmos SDK.
+significantly, but it is done at the expense of verifying state validity and
+must be done cautiously.

 #### Auto-Downloading the AtomOne binary